Buke and Gase: 2012–2013: Function Falls and General Dome

 They moved to Hudson and started work on their next full-length album, releasing "Hiccup" in sympathy with the Occupy movement.

 For an episode of the WNYC program Radiolab in May 2012, Buke and Gase (among other artists) were asked to provide covers of songs with a color theme.
 They recorded a cover of "Blue Monday" by New Order, which inspired the creation of their EP Function Falls.
 This EP saw the introduction of computerised arrangement of their usual improvisations to their creative process.

 Function Falls was released and they joined Deerhoof on a US tour before releasing the album General Dome in 2013.

-2014–present
+2014–2022

 The EP Arone vs. Aron was released in 2017 followed by the album Scholars in 2019.
+Their "lost album" Dry Daniel was released in 2020, although originally planned for release in 2014.
 They collaborated with So Percussion for the album A Record Of in 2021 and followed it with another collaboration; the EP Buke and Gase + Rahrah Gabor with rapper Rahrah Gabor was released in 2022.

+2023: Buke & Gase film

+Released in May 2023, Buke & Gase is a film documenting the duo's concert in 2020 "at the height of the Covid-19 pandemic, when tours were cancelled", directed by Steven Pierce, produced by Framework Productions, and performed and recorded in the Basilica Hudson, New York, 2020.